-The Group is entering into property development.
-It will be exposed to the cyclical performance caused by the changes in the domestic and global economic conditions, which give rise to intense competition among the local players and new entrants in the property market.
+The Group is at the early stages of property development.
+It will be exposed to changes in demand due to the cyclical performance caused by the changes in the domestic and global economic conditions, which give rise to intense competition among the local players and new entrants in the property market.
 In addition, its profitability may also be affected by the changes in the economic and political environment such as changes in taxation, inflation, foreign exchange rates, government policies, population growth and accounting policies.